-So I’ve been buying classic mechanical SLRs when I get a good deal on them, such as was the case with this Minolta SR-T 101.
+I love finding a good deal on a classic mechanical SLR.
+Such was the case with this Minolta SR-T 101.
 Produced from 1966 to 1975, it was among the first SLRs to offer full-aperture through-the-lens light metering, in which the camera compensates for the set aperture as it measures light.
 We take this for granted today.

 The SR-T 101 also offers a cloth focal plane shutter with speeds from 1 to 1/1000 second, with support for film speeds from 6 to a whopping 6,400 ASA.
 It also offers mirror lockup, a mechanical self timer, and a depth-of-field preview button.
 A throwback feature is the cold accessory shoe, which means that hooking up a flash requires a cable.

 It’s also a throwback that the battery – the infernal banned mercury PX625 – powers only the meter.
 No battery?
 No problem – set your own exposure (for example, using the Sunny 16 rule) and just shoot.
 If you are eager to rely on the meter, however, drop in a zinc-air Wein cell or, as I did, use an alkaline 625 cell.
 Both have voltages different from the mercury cells, which theoretically can affect accurate exposure.
 As you’ll see, my photos turned out fine.

 The SR-T 101 uses a classic match-needle system for setting exposure.
 With a battery installed, you turn the camera on using a switch on the bottom.
 Then you peer through he viewfinder.
 At right there are two needles, one that shows the light reading and another (the one with the loop end) that shows the current exposure setting.
 To get proper exposure, you adjust aperture (on the lens barrel) and shutter speed (using a dial on top of the camera) until the two needles line up.